-By default, WSO2 products have a single, embedded user store.
-If required, you can configure WSO2 products to connect to multiple secondary user stores as well.
+The default configurations of WSO2 products have a single, embedded user store.
+If required, you can configure WSO2 products to connect to several secondary user stores as well.
 After configuration, users from different stores can log in and perform operations depending on their roles/permissions.
-You can als o configure your own customized user stores and connect them with the products as secondary stores.
+You can also configure your own customized user stores and connect them with the products as secondary stores.

 The topics below explain how to configure secondary user stores manually or using the management console:

 Tip: If you set up a database other than the default H2 that comes with the product to store user information, select the script relevant to your database type from the

 <APIM_HOME>/dbscripts folder and run it on your database.
 It creates the necessary tables.

 Configuring using the management console

 - Log in to the management console and click User Store Management sub menu under Configure menu.